albertnis/albert.nz/content/blog/vite-plugin-gpx/index.md

 }
 ```

 Elapsed duration can be calculated by taking the difference between the first and last coordinate time.
 The `date-fns` library has some very helpful methods and types to assist with this.
+The timestamps appear in the `properties` key of the GeoJSON.
+I'm unsure whether this is standard or arbitrary behaviour in `@mapbox/togeojson`.

 ```ts
 import { intervalToDuration, parseISO } from 'date-fns'